 Once an incision is made, a space must be created for the implant.
 This space is called a “pocket” and can be placed either under or over your pectoralis muscle, a large, flat triangular muscle which sits under the breasts.
 When I examine you, I have you contract this muscle to assess its position and degree of development.
 Most breast augmentations are done with the implant placed beneath this muscle.
 Advantages of this position are several.
 With more tissue over the implant, it less prone to be seen or felt through the skin.
 Under-the-muscle implants are less likely to experience tightening of the scar tissue that naturally forms around the implant.
 This is called capsular contracture and will be explained below.
 Under-the-muscle position makes it a little easier to obtain acceptable mammograms later.
 For some patients, such as those with very developed muscles or some breast sagging, it may be better to place the implant on top of the muscle.
 The pectoralis muscle must be partially released from it’s attachments to the ribs in under-the-muscle placement.
 This should result in no appreciable loss of upper body strength or arm motion.
 Breasts with sub-muscle implants may demonstrate some change in shape when the muscle is contracted.
-This ranges from minimal to very noticeable.
-Most breast implants done in the U.S. today are done under the muscle.
+This is usually subtle and causes no problems.
+The vast majority of breast implants in the U.S. are placed under the muscle.
 My current approach involves a variation of the under the muscle, called a “dual plane”.
 The muscle release in this approach reduces the tendency to tug on the breast when it is contracted.

 How to choose an implant size-